paykun-code/Wordpress_v4.x_compatible/README.md

     Merchant Id (Please read 'How To Generate Access token and API Secret :')
     Access Token (Please read 'How To Generate Access token and API Secret :')
     Encryption Key (Please read 'How To Generate Access token and API Secret :')
-    Wordpress 4.x compatible Woo-Commerce version must be installed and other payment method working properly.
+    Wordpress 4.x to 5.0.2 compatible Woo-Commerce version must be installed and other payment method working properly.

 # <h3>Installation</h3>